Walk from Standen to Kingscote Bluebell Railway

 The Bluebell Railway follows part of the course of the old East Grinstead to Lewes line.
 This railway dates from 1882 and ran until 1958.
 In the early 1960s the section from Sheffield Park to Horsted Keynes was saved and went into private hands.
 Since then a dedicated band of volunteers has restored and run the railway and made Horsted Keynes station one of the finest preserved stations in the country.
 In 2014 after the removal of 1000s of tonnes of rubbish the line was finally re-connected to the main line station at East Grinstead.

 Follow the path through the wood to emerge onto a tarred lane.
-Turn right (ignoring the path to the right) for about 500yd (450m) to a large wooden gate and stile.
+Turn right (ignoring the path to the right) for about 500yd (450m) to a large wooden gate.

 The name Mill Place was first noted in 1547.
 It was part of Lewes Priory’s manor of Imberhorne from the early 12th century but later became independent of it.
 A water powered Iron Furnace was working here in the 16th and 17th centuries.
 The core of the building dates from the late 14th century, with 16th century and Victorian additions.
 It is grade II listed.